JeanPhoenixWong/Checkpoint/README.md

 Moreover, Checkpoint is extremely lightweight - while being packaged with a nice graphic user interface - and is built using the most recent libraries available.

-Checkpoint for 3DS natively supports 3DS and DS cartridges, digital standard titles and demo titles.
-It also automatically checks and filters homebrew titles which may not have a save archive to backup or restore, which is done without an external title list and filters.
-For this reason, Checkpoint doesn't need constant user maintenance to retain full functionality.
+Checkpoint doesn't rely on external title lists or filters to work: titles are detected and filtered automatically, so it doesn't need constant user maintenance to retain full functionality.

+## Features

+Checkpoint backs up and restores save data for:

+* **3DS**: 3DS **cartridges and digital titles** (including demos), extdata, **DS** cartridges, **DSiWare** and **GBA Virtual Console** titles
-Checkpoint for Switch natively supports NAND saves for the titles you have played.
-Title information are loaded automatically.
+* **Switch**: saves for the titles you have played, with title information loaded automatically

+Both versions share the same core feature set:

+* A completely redesigned user interface, with **light and dark mode** theming
+* A **Settings section** to configure everything directly from the console: favorites, filters, additional save folders and more, with no manual file editing required
+* Internationalization support: English, Italian, French, German, Portuguese, Spanish, Dutch, Japanese and Chinese
+* Fast, responsive file operations: backups and restores run on a worker thread, and backups can be cancelled while in progress
+* Additional save folders, configurable per title through a built-in folder browser
+* A **background FTP server**, to access your save backups directly from your PC
+* **Wireless save transfer** between consoles
+* An **HTTP log server**, to view Checkpoint's logs in real time from any browser on your network

+On Switch, Checkpoint also provides:

+* A rendering backend built on **deko3d**, which makes the application ~70% smaller than before
+* **1080p docked mode** support, alongside 720p in handheld
+* File-by-file verification after restore, and safer handling of large save restores

+## chlink

+Checkpoint comes with **chlink**, a companion command line app for your PC that talks to Checkpoint's wireless save transfer feature.
+With chlink you can send save backups from your PC to the console and receive backups from the console to your PC, over your local network - no cables and no SD card swapping required.

+Transfers are protected by a 4-digit PIN displayed on the console, and chlink automatically recognizes backups coming from a Checkpoint SD card layout, so title and backup information are filled in for you.

+chlink is a single, dependency-free executable available for Windows, macOS and Linux.
+You can download it from the [releases page](https://github.com/BernardoGiordano/Checkpoint/releases/latest), or build it yourself from the `tools/chlink` folder.

 ## Usage

 You can use Checkpoint for 3DS with both cfw and Rosalina-based Homebrew Launchers. *hax-based Homebrew Launchers are not supported by Checkpoint.

 Checkpoint for Switch runs on homebrew launcher.
 Make sure you're running up-to-date payloads.

-The first launch of the 3DS version will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.
+The first launch will take longer than usual, due to the working directories being created - Checkpoint will be significantly faster upon launch from then on.

-You can scroll between the title list with the DPAD/LR and target a title with A when the selector is on it.
-Now, you can use the DPAD or the touchscreen to select a target backup to restore/overwrite.

 ## Working path